marialaura-mllm/le_crises/README.md

 This repository contains materials to reproduce the results of the manuscript:

 Miranda, M.L., Basellini, U., Acosta, E., Rau, R. & Zagheni, E. How period life expectancy can distort our interpretation of mortality crises.
-MP Working Paper XXXX.

 ### Structure